MrSluffy/sis-res/README.md

 See Sreenshot for references
 <img src="https://github.com/MrSluffy/sis-res/blob/A11/Screenshot_20210327-091326_Apktool_X.png?raw=true">

-- Now Importing framework in Apktool X
+- Now Import our framework in Apktool X
 - Go to system folder -> framework -> framework-res.apk
 - click framework-res.apk and choose import as framework
 - done

 ## Decompiling / Recompiling SystemUI

-- Make a folder in your sdcard and name it as `Mod`
+- Make a folder in your sdcard and name it `Mod`
 - using [root explorer](https://rootexplorer.co/download-apk/) copy your SystemUI.apk in created Mod folder
 ```
 /system/system_ext/priv-app/SystemUI
 ```
-- Now open Apktool X goto Mod folder
+- Now open Apktool X and go to your Mod folder
-- Click SystemUI.apk Choose Decompile res
+- Click SystemUI.apk, and Choose Decompile res
-- Using [TextEditor](https://play.google.com/store/apps/details?id=com.rhmsoft.edit) open sdcard/Mod/SystemUI_src/res/values/styles.xml
+- Using a [TextEditor](https://play.google.com/store/apps/details?id=com.rhmsoft.edit) open sdcard/Mod/SystemUI_src/res/values/styles.xml

 ```
-Search this styles
+Search these styles

 <style name="Keyguard.ImageButton.NumPadDelete" parent="@android:style/Widget.ImageButton">

-you will see duplicate attribute which is
+you will see a duplicate attribute which is

 <item name="android:src">@drawable/ic_backspace_black_24dp</item>

-delete that line
+delete that line (so only 1 instead of 2 lines are left of it)

 See for reference
 ==========================================